-The Department of Computer Science and Information Systems has many computer labs that our majors have access to.
+The Department of Computing Sciences has many computer labs that our majors have access to.
 We recognize that having access to powerful workstations is critical to the success of our students.
 Labs are available to all CS/IS majors and non majors who are enrolled in any CS course.
 Our labs are operational five days a week 8am to 6pm and anytime the building is open.

 CSCC room 209 is our main open lab where students can collaborate and work with each other while utilizing the resources provided to them.
 Easily our largest lab offering over 40 network connections, 10 linux workstations, 2 printers, a 24 foot whiteboard, 7 table areas and a ceiling-mount projector.
 This lab is ideal for students who need tutoring or want to either work on individual projects or socialize.

 The High Performance Computing and Embedded Systems Laboratory houses 12 higher-end linux workstations and serves as a primary location for departmental tutoring.
 Additionally, this room serves as the home to other laboratory hardware such as our FPGA-based development boards and robotic platforms.